hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 These methods turn a _Try_, _Either_ or _Future_ into an IO.
-They are factory methods defined in the _IO_ companion object which create a new _IO_ from these data structures.
+They are factory methods defined in the _IO_ companion object which creates a new _IO_ from these data structures.

 The implementation: